-The problems arise when we defer to our Social Self and the Essential Self is silenced.
-In this situation, we can find ourselves living a life of doing what others think we should do and missing out on what would be truly fulfilling for us.
-But, don’t get me wrong, we do need the Social Self so that we can function in society with others and have the skills to follow the longings of our Essential Self.
+The problems arise when we defer to our Social Self on a regular basis, thus overriding and ultimately silencing the Essential Self.
+In this situation, we can find ourselves living a life of doing what others think we should do and what we feel like we are supposed to do, while missing out on what would be truly fulfilling for us.
+But, don’t get me wrong, we do need the Social Self so that we can function in society with others and have the skills that will help us to follow the longings of our Essential Self.

-When we are living from the Social Self, we are concerned with the view from the outside and we are often in a state of contraction as we are attempting to shape ourselves into something other than what we deeply desire.
+When we are living from the Social Self, we are concerned with the view from the outside- how it looks to others- and we are often in a state of contraction as we are attempting to shape ourselves into something other than what we deeply desire.
 If we can relax into the Essential Self and allow it to direct us in our lives, we can find more joy and contentment as we experience a life that soothes our soul.

 So, how do we find balance between the two and how do we know which we are currently following?
 For some, it is obvious, but for others, we have been listening to our Social Self for so long that it is difficult to see that we are not honoring the desires of our Essential Self.
 Have hope.
 Our mind and body consistently send us signs to let us know if we are wandering away from the Essential Self or moving toward it.

 When we are living our lives out of sync with our Essential Self, our mind and body will try to tell us to change course by making things a bit more difficult.
-One sign to look for is feeling drained and exhausted when going to a job or situation that is not in alignment with our Essential Self.
+One sign to look for is feeling like the energy is sucked right out of us when going to a job or situation that is not in alignment with our Essential Self.
 We may feel sluggish and drained when going to work and then experience a burst of energy at the end of the day and on weekends.

 Another sign to look for would be frequent illness and difficulty remembering things or thinking clearly.
 When we are moving away from our Essential Self, our body is in stress response.
 This means that proper function of our immune system is supressed and our brains are in survival mode just trying to make it through the day.
 We are working against our ability to thrive.